dksingh3117/product-docs/doc/source/data/index.rst

 Omics data sources are primarily research knowledgebases and/or curated by individuals wiki-style.
 As such, while they serve a specific function, they will not be error-free, may be conflicting, and are often incomplete or cross functional lines.

 Our list and organization is not complete, but will be a work in progress.
 As these sources evolve we will track them here.
+Additional database details can be found in `This Google sheet <https://docs.google.com/spreadsheets/d/1LCwOyLwVUT04TpTZyrzyKP96RnambC2YqRkmlQwPK0I/edit#gid=619233452>`_.

 .. toctree::
    omics/biorepositories